Tokenizer.Estate Blog

 NAV cadence and the appraisal lag

 Real estate NAV moves slowly.
 Appraisals run annually for most private vehicles, quarterly for institutional ones, and almost never monthly.
 Tokenized vehicles inherit that cadence whether the market wants them to or not.
-The lag is the operative constraint on secondary pricing: when the last published NAV is six months old, the bid-ask on any secondary venue prices in stale-data risk on top of liquidity risk.
+The lag is the binding constraint on secondary pricing: when the last published NAV is six months old, the bid-ask on any secondary venue prices in stale-data risk on top of liquidity risk.
 The appraisal cadence analysis on this site walks through how listed REIT pricing, broker opinions of value, and rolling capex adjustments are used to keep an interim NAV defensible between formal appraisals.

 Deloitte's Digital Dividends outlook on tokenized real estate projects that tokenized property on blockchain networks could exceed US$4 trillion by 2035, up from under US$300 billion in 2024.
 A methodology caveat applies, since the figure includes mortgage-backed instruments and tokenized fund wrappers alongside direct property tokens.
 The operational implication of that growth is administrative: NAV calculation, distribution reconciliation, and holder reporting are the three workflows that need to scale before the dollar volume does.